Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Introduction

-This paper presents a case study of SHRED deployed to flow data from turbulent free-surface flow, obtained from two separate sources: direct numerical simulations and experiments.
-In both cases, isotropic, homogeneous turbulence is created well below the surface whence it naturally diffuses towards the surface.
-Fig. ~\ref{fig:SHREDarch} exhibits the SHRED algorithm in relation to our mapping of surface measurements to subsurface flows.
-The present flow case is well documented in the turbulence literature, both experimentally \citep{Thompson1975, Hopfinger1976, brumley1987, McKenna2004,herlina_experiments_2008,Chiapponi2012, Lacassagne2017,Variano2013,Jamin2024} and numerically \citep{guoInteractionDeformableFree2010,herlina2014, herlina2019, babiker2023,aarnes2025}, and can be considered fundamental to our understanding of free-surface turbulence dynamics.
+This paper presents a case study of SHRED deployed to flow data from turbulent free-surface flow, \replace{obtained}{ made available to us } from two separate sources: direct numerical simulations

+performed at the University of Minnesota, previously published in \cite{aarnes2025,aarnes2025b} and experiments from a recent laboratory study at the Norwegian University of Science and Technology \cite{babiker2026,babiker2025}.
+In both \replace{cases, }{ datasets} \akr{, }isotropic, homogeneous turbulence \replace{is }{was} created well below the surface whence it naturally diffuses towards the surface.
+Fig.~\ref{fig:SHREDarch} exhibits the SHRED algorithm in relation to our mapping of surface measurements to subsurface flows. \replace{The present flow case }{ This category of free-surface turbulent flow } is well documented in the turbulence literature, both experimentally \citep{brumley1987,Chiapponi2012, herlina_experiments_2008,Hopfinger1976,Jamin2024,Lacassagne2017, McKenna2004, Thompson1975, Variano2013} and numerically \citep{guo2010,herlina2014, herlina2019, babiker2023,aarnes2025}, and can be considered fundamental to our understanding of free-surface turbulence dynamics.
 The relevance to a number of naturally occurring flows is immediate, such as the near-surface flow of a river or the upper layer of the ocean when the free-surface shear stress due to wind is negligible.
-We present the performance of SHRED on data from this flow case as a proof-of-concept of data-driven sensing of subsurface flows from surface measurements only, in a highly challenging turbulent environment characterized by large intermittent structures and absence of periodic features.
-In stress testing SHRED for different Reynolds numbers from DNS and laboratory experiments, we aim at connecting the SHRED performance to real non-ideal flows as typically found in real-life cases of rivers and oceans.
-Moreover, our results highlight the significant experimental gain of reconstruction of subsurface flows from surface-only measurements, as a step towards more accurate non-intrusive measurement techniques.
+We present the performance of SHRED on